 "Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth."
 (2.Tim.2:15 NKJV).
 See also 2.Pet.2:5-7.

 Service to the Priesthood

 The second area of responsibility concerns one's ongoing priestly service to one's brothers and sisters within the Father's household:

-Serving one's fellow priests within the Father's household is multi-faceted and requires the diligent effort on the part of each priest in order to accomplish the common goals that the Father has set for his elect children.
-The following are some examples of the ways that one can fulfill one's responsibility to serve one's fellow priests within the Father's household:
+Serving one's fellow priests is multifaceted and requires the diligent effort on the part of each priest in order to accomplish the common goals that the Father has set for his elect children.
+The following are some examples of the ways that one can fulfill one's responsibility to serve one's fellow priests within the Father's household.